Conjectures related to aliquot sequences starting on integer powers $n^i$

 The prime number 5 appears in the factorization of the terms of index 1 of all sequences that begin with the integers $14^{4k}$.

-This is an immediate result of Theorem (1).
+This is an immediate result of Corollary (1).

 The prime number 5 appears in the factorization of the terms of indexes 1 to 4 of all sequences that begin with the integers $14^{1+4k}$.